syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 ## Disable dates using BlackoutDates

-If you want to block particular dates from the date selection, add those dates in the [`BlackoutDates`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_BlackoutDates) collection.
-You can add more block out dates to the `BlackoutDates` collection.
+You can block particular dates from the date selection, using the [`BlackoutDates`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_BlackoutDates) collection property.
+You can add more dates to the `BlackoutDates` collection.
 The default value of `BlackoutDates` property is `null`.

 {% tabs %}
 {% highlight c# %}